 Those patients who initially appear eligible for the trial will have the trial explained to them, be invited to participate, and will be asked to sign an informed consent.
-Subjects will then be randomized to either SOC Heart Only or DCD Heart Possible arms as described above.
-When a matching eligible donor heart becomes available, the inclusion and exclusion criteria for the recipient will be re-verified.
+When a matching eligible DCD donor heart becomes available, the inclusion and exclusion criteria for the recipient will be re-verified.
 If the recipient is no longer eligible for the trial, they will be considered a screen failure and they will exit the study, and no information will be collected for these subjects.